How Many Roads Must a Man Walk Down?

 You can tell this photo was taken before May 2001 because the keycaps don’t have Dvorak legends written on the front in black felt tip.

-At the time, I don’t remember any reaction by anyone to any of the entries, although I think Gunther told me it was “a lovely tribute” when I submitted it.
+At the time, I don’t remember seeing much reaction by anyone to any of the entries, although I think Gunther told me it was “a lovely tribute” when I submitted it.
 And two and a half decades later, I find myself cringing at some of my 21 year old self’s insufferable prose.
-To me now, all the good bits are obvious and minor riffs on Adams’ original text.
+To me now, any good bits are obvious and minor riffs on Adams’ original text.

 But I discovered today that, 20+ years later, Andrew Schultz in Chicago wrote a very sweet review.
 Just occasionally, the internet can still be as magical a technology as Douglas believed it to be.

-But this post isn’t really about my daft little game either.
+But this post isn’t about my daft little game either.
+Not really.

-Anyway.
-I suspect I still have the source code backed up somewhere, most likely in the depths of some long-forgotten S3 bucket.
-But if you’d like to play my old game, you can download it here.
+I suspect I still have the original source code backed up somewhere, but most likely in the depths of some long-forgotten S3 bucket.
+If you’d like to play my old game though, you can download it here.
 You’ll need a Z-code interpreter, they’re freely available for almost every device under the sun.